UVA Rays account for 80% of skin ageing

 These rays are extremely intense, they travel towards Earth at around 300,000 km’s per second, most of which passes through the atmosphere.

-The rays known to have a detrimental effect on the skin:
+The rays are known to have a detrimental effect on the skin:

-These rays are created by the electromagnetic spectrum known as electromagnetic radiation, they have a wavelength that is shorter than visible light, which span from 10 nm to 400 nm.
+These rays are created by the electromagnetic spectrum known as electromagnetic radiation, they have a wavelength that is shorter than visible light, which spans from 10 nm to 400 nm.